jarrettmeyer/jarrettmeyer.github.io/_posts/2017-10-30-sql-server-default-parameter-values.md

 ---
 title: "SQL Server Default Parameter Values"
 date: 2017-10-30
 layout: post
+description:
+thumbnail: /assets/images/sql-server-logo.png
 ---

 SQL Server stored procedure parameters can have default values.
 But did you know that both input and output parameters can have these defaults?
 Consider the following procedure: